sushiat/DelHelX/README.md

 Chat commands allow more fine-grained control of `DelHelX`'s behavior and some convinience functions not available via UI elements.
 Every chat command is prefixed with `.delhelx` and can be entered in every chat channel available.
 Executing `.delhelx` without any additional commands prints the version loaded and a list of commands available.

+#### Toggle debug mode

+`.delhelx debug`

+Toggles debug mode, which adds many more log messages about the internal operation of the plugin.

+This setting will be saved to the Euroscope settings upon exit.

 #### Toggle update checks

 `.delhelx update`